binokula/binokula.github.io/mkdocs/docs/admin-guide.md

   </summary>
   ![alt text](images/admin-guide/user_security_role.PNG "User_Security role")
 </details>
 * Must have a DAX filter on the Entity to User Mapping List which uses the USERNAME() function.
-(Only required for Row-Level-Security)
 <details>
   <summary>
     Show USERNAME() example